maccolin/genealogy/README.md

-# genealogy
+# MacColin Genealogy

-Genealogy and Family Program with our specific needs.
+Genealogy and Family Tree program with special attention to the needs of Clan MacColin.

+## Contribute

+First, look through the issues.
+Find a point to join in and do so.